Psychology 2080 - Abnormal Psychology » Spring 2021 » Quiz 5

 Which theoretical orientation would support the finding that there is a significant relationship between positive life events and feelings of life satisfaction and happiness?

-C. biochemical
+C. psychoanalytic

 Question #15